 A painting series is a group of paintings that share a common thread like the same subject, color palette, and similar elements.

 The competition for painters online is increasing every day, and it is becoming more difficult for artists to gain name recognition on social media platforms and in Google’s search.

 Successful artists are creative with their art marketing strategies and develop different ways to learn an income from their artistic skills.

 Creating a painting series is one way you can build brand awareness online and increase the artwork’s value.

-An art collector can view a series and know that the paintings were created from the same artist and build a personal connection with the artist because they will better understand the artists’ message.
+An art collector can view a series and know that the paintings were created by the same artist and build a personal connection with the artist because they will better understand the artist’s message.